British Airways 747 First Class London to San Francisco Review

 Food Service

-There were two meal services on the British Airways 747 First Class trip to San Francisco.
-While we were told we could pretty much dine any time, there were two services on offer so we opted to have a main meal straightaway and the second meal just before landing.
+We had two meal services on the British Airways 747 first class flight to San Francisco.
+The crew said we could more or less eat whenever we fancied, but there were two set services, so we went for the main meal straight away and saved the second for just before landing.

 Main Meal